-Chemical Resistance, ASTM C650-04
+Chemical Resistance, ASTM C650

-Chemical resistance is measured using ASTM C650-04.
-A tile sample is placed in continuous contact with a variety of chemicals for 24 hours, rinsing the surface and then examining the surface for visible variation.
+Chemical resistance is measured using ASTM C650.
+A tile sample is placed in continuous contact with a variety of chemicals for 24 hours, the surface is rinsed, and then the surface is reexamined for visible variation.